HAAIL-Universe/Othello/build_docs/othello_manifesto.md

 Anything that cannot be represented in the contract does not exist.

+### 2) DB is truth; JSON is not truth
+Authoritative state must live in Postgres (Neon):

+- goals, steps, routines, plans, outcomes, insights, consents, profiles
+- events/audit logs for explainability

+Filesystem JSON/JSONL may exist only as:
+- **test fixtures**, or
+- **write-only debug logs** (never read to power product behavior).

-### 2) Truth is append-only
+### 3) Truth is replayable
-Othello’s source of truth is an **event ledger**:

-- Every meaningful user action becomes an event.
-- Events are not edited in place.
-Corrections are new events.
-- Read models are derived from events (or maintained as projections).

-This makes Othello replayable, auditable, and scalable.
+Othello must be able to reconstruct and explain behavior from stored evidence:

+- transcript truth
+- confirmed state + event history
+- versioned consent settings and influence policies

-### 3) UI is a lens, not a brain
+### 4) UI is a lens, not a brain
-The UI does not compute truth.

-- The UI may format, sort, filter, and render.
-- The UI may cache read models.
+The UI may format, filter, and cache read models.
-- The UI must not invent state that the backend cannot justify.
+The UI must not invent or “fix” canonical truth client-side.

+### 5) Suggestions are not truth
+Inferences are stored as **pending suggestions** until user confirmation.

+- “Suggested goal found” is not a goal.
+- “Suggested steps” are not steps.
+- “Suggested deferral” is not a schedule change.

-### 4) Plans are promises; outcomes are reality
+### 6) Plans are hypotheses; outcomes are facts
-A “plan” is not the same as “progress.”

-- Plans are hypotheses.
-- Outcomes are facts.
+A plan is a promise to attempt.
+An outcome is what happened.
-- Insight comes from comparing them.
+Insights come from comparing the two.

-### 5) Behaviour beats vibes
-Othello optimizes for **behavioural change**, not “good feelings.”

-The tone may be encouraging, but the system is measured by:

-- adherence and follow-through
-- reduced friction
-- improved consistency
-- improved next-action clarity

-### 6) Minimalism, but not fragility
-Othello should be small and fast, but never brittle.

-- fewer moving parts, but strong boundaries
-- simple auth now, but expandable later
-- Render cold starts handled as first-class UX

 ### 7) Everything is explainable
 Othello must be able to answer:

 - “What is my plan today?”
-- “Why is this task recommended?”
+- “Why did you recommend this?”
 - “What evidence supports this insight?”
 - “What changed since last week?”

-No hidden magic.
-No silent state loss.
+No hidden state.
+No silent rewrites.

+### 8) Consent governs coaching
+Othello may provide nudges and behavior-support strategies **only** under explicit, granular consent.

+- Consent is versioned, logged, and revocable.
+- “Influence modes” are global per user (v1), controlled via settings.
+- Othello never lies or deceives; it never performs hidden schedule changes.

+### 9) Time is user-local, stored UTC
+- All timestamps stored in UTC.
+- Users set an explicit IANA time zone at setup.
+- “Night-before prompts”, “today boundaries”, and nudges interpret time in the user’s local zone.

-## The Othello Loop
+## The Othello Loops

-1. **Capture intent**
-   - Goal, routine, constraint, mood, time window, context.
-2. **Normalize into a structured update**
-   - Always ends as a canonical internal schema.
-3. **Generate a Today Plan**
-   - Few tasks, right size, ordered, time-aware.
+### A) Conversation → Suggestions → Confirmation → Execution
+1. Capture transcript (verbatim).
+2. On-demand analysis produces pending suggestions (goal/steps/constraints/insights).
+3. User confirms suggestions into DB truth.
-4. **Execute and record reality**
+4. User executes and logs outcomes.
-   - done / partial / skipped / blocked + reason
-5. **Reflect and learn**
-   - insights + adjustments
+5. System derives insights and proposes adjustments (suggestions again).
-6. **Repeat**
+6. Repeat.
-   - tomorrow’s plan incorporates what was learned

-## What Othello is NOT (Non-goals)
+### B) Daily loop (future phases)
+1. Night-before prep prompt (optional, respectful).
+2. User-initiated “Build today’s plan”.
+3. Confirmed plan becomes active.
+4. In-app coaching → later push notifications.

+## Non-goals

 - A generic life coach or therapist
-- An unstructured “chat log” with no durable meaning
+- Unbounded prompt accumulation (“append forever”) as personalization
-- A place where the frontend calculates canonical truth
+- Frontend-calculated truth
-- A system that stores opaque LLM blobs as its primary memory
+- Opaque LLM blob storage as primary memory
-- A multi-tenant SaaS (yet).
-Start as single-user, expand cleanly later.
-- A “perfect planner” that requires perfect behaviour

-## Product Guardrails

-- **No silent data loss**: if something fails, it must be visible (UI + logs).
-- **No unversioned contracts**: schema drift is a bug.
-- **No hidden state**: every derived state must be reproducible from the ledger + config.
-- **No dependency on “LLM availability” for core truth**: the system still runs if AI is off.
+- Silent nudging without consent
+- Multi-tenant SaaS in v0 (but the schema must be multi-user capable)

-## Measures of Success
+## Measures of success

-Short-term:

-- Othello reliably boots on Render, shows a waking state, and responds.
-- You can create goals, get a Today Plan, log outcomes, and see insights.

-Mid-term:
+Phase 1 (Goal OS v0):
+- Voice journaling works; transcripts are saved; audio is deleted.
+- Suggestions are on-demand and confirm-gated.
+- Goals/steps can be created, updated, completed, and viewed in history.
+- Deleting non-test JSON files does not break runtime.

+Later phases:
-- Planning becomes fast and consistent: “I always know what to do next.”
+- Daily planning becomes consistent (“I always know the next right thing”).
-- Insights lead to real plan adjustments: fewer repeated failures.

-Long-term:
+- Nudges improve follow-through without annoyance.

-- Othello becomes a trustworthy execution layer Magistus can call into.
+- Othello becomes a reliable execution layer Magistus can call into.
-- Your history becomes a replayable dataset that explains your behaviour and growth.